 Research

-At rosybee we supply plants that we are certain will be good for bees because we have grown them and observed how many bees they attract.
+At rosybee we supply plants that we know will be good for pollinators because we have grown them and studied which insects they attract.
 As part of this research process we capture data and conduct further research.
 In the following sections we share some of this research.

 Quantifying the attractiveness of garden flowers for pollinators